-Homemade containment areas are best suited for areas where there is not enough room for the use of a sediment containment tube and when there is not ample property to openly discharge the water and sediment upon such as a lakefront property owner.
+Homemade containment areas are best suited for areas where there is not enough room for the use of a sediment containment tube and when there is not ample property to openly discharge the water and MUCK upon such as a lakefront property owner.

 What is a sediment containment tube?

 A sediment containment tube is a woven geo-textile cylindrical tube manufactured to separate and hold solid particulates from water.
 The tube will allow the biomass to slowly dewater to a point where the tube material can be removed and the solids and be spread or hauled away.
 Sediment containment tubes are manufactured in an array of sizes to accompany differing amount of sediment volumes.

 Often times there is no space or large tracks of property available where the water and sediment can be openly deposited upon.
 This is when the use of a sediment containment tube may be needed.
 The tube offers a relatively small footprint for the water and sediment to be discharged into when open discharge is either not available or allowed.

 WHEN SEDIMENT CONTAINMENT TUBES ARE USED THE PROPER PREPARATION IS CRITICAL TO THE SUCCESS OF A RESTORATION PROJECT

 What is the proper preparation when a sediment containment tube is used?